-Our Continental Supervisory Board (CSB) oversees the general affairs of Solidaridad in Europe.
+Our Continental Supervisory Board (CSB) oversees the general affairs of Solidaridad in the Netherlands (as well as Europe wide).
 The CSB consists of a minimum of three and a maximum of seven members.
 The CSB will itself decide on the number of its members.
 The members of the CSB will appoint one member to be chairperson, or appoint an independent third party as chairperson.
 Members of the CSB are appointed for a period of four years and can only be reappointed once.
 If a member has fulfilled the position of chairperson of a CSB during a period of tenure, this member can be reappointed twice.
 In 2018, our CSB consists of seven people who support Solidaridad's mission and who meet the requirements of the job profile drawn up by the board.
-One of the standing committees of Solidaridad is a financial audit committee, which is specifically responsible for overseeing the financial affairs of Solidaridad in Europe.
+One of the standing committees of Solidaridad is a financial audit committee, which is specifically responsible for overseeing the financial affairs of Solidaridad in the Netherlands (as well as Europe wide).